ramseyjiang/go_mid_to_senior/patterns/structural/proxy/readme.md

 5. Caching proxy.
 It is used to cache request results.
 This is when you need to cache results of client requests and manage the life cycle of this cache, especially if results are quite large.
 The proxy can implement caching for recurring requests that always yield the same results.
 The proxy may use the parameters of requests as the cache keys.

+Objectives

+1. Hide an object behind the proxy so the features can be hidden, restricted, and so on.
+2. Provide a new abstraction layer that is easy to work with, and can be changed easily.

 How to Implement